Tom-Ellis-Lab/growth-bench/README.md

 ## Run the benchmark

-To run the benchmark, install the bench package as described below and run `run_benchmark.py`.
+To run the benchmark, install the bench package as described below and run `python run_benchmark.py` in the root folder.

 ## Development